 Variable-block (VB) IPC assumes that the data sent to the Process are of any record length.
 As with fixed-block transfers, when the IPC buffer fills, the buffer is written to the user Process.
-Variable-block IPC is the default for Connect:Direct HP NonStop.
+Variable-block IPC is the default for Sterling Connect:Direct for HP NonStop.
 Within the buffer, each record is preceded by a 4-byte length indicator.
 The end of the buffer is indicated by a -1 (hex FFFF) in the final 4 bytes.